What is a heat map?

 Hot to cold: see your heat maps as thermostats for engagement!

 Typically, a heat map guides your data analysis by indicating areas that are “hot” (which would be your most popular areas and content) and “cold” (which is content that is the least interacted with).
-Warmer colors such as reds and yellows indicate the sections on your website that get the most interactions, while cooler colors, such as blues and greens show areas with lesser engagement.
+Warmer color ranges such as reds and yellows indicate the sections on your website that get the most interactions, while cooler color ranges, such as blues and greens show areas with lesser engagement.

-Your heat map color cues can be a powerful marketing tool if you need to determine potential reasons for drop-offs in engagement and if you need to assess how your content is performing.
+Your heat map color ranges’ cues can be a powerful heat map tool if you need to determine potential reasons for drop-offs in engagement and if you need to assess how your user interface optimization is conducted, or content is performing.

 Types of heat maps and how they can help you improve your business